LewisTowart/tech258_cloud/AWS-S3/AWS-S3.md

 # download files from bucket in current directory
 aws s3 sync s3://tech258-lewis-first-bucket .

-# remove file from bucket without asking for confirmation (dangerous)
+# remove file from bucket without asking for confirmation (Dangerous :boom:)
 aws s3 rm s3://tech258-lewis-first-bucket/test.txt

-# delete all files in a bucket without asking for confirmation (Very dangerous :warning:)
+# delete all files in a bucket without asking for confirmation (Very dangerous :boom:)
 aws s3 rm s3://tech258-lewis-first-bucket --recursive

-# dangerous deletes bucket if there are no files in it
+# dangerous deletes bucket if there are no files in it :boom:
 aws s3 rb s3://tech258-lewis-first-bucket

-# very dangerous deletes bucket and all file in it
+# very dangerous deletes bucket and all file in it :boom:
 aws s3 rb s3://tech258-lewis-first-bucket --force

 # help on s3 commands or a specific one